kubernetes/website/docs/getting-started-guides/kubeadm.md

 ## Overview

 This quickstart shows you how to easily install a secure Kubernetes cluster on machines running Ubuntu 16.04 or CentOS 7.
-The installation uses a tool called `kubeadm` which is alpha as of Kubernetes 1.4.
+The installation uses a tool called `kubeadm` which is part of Kubernetes 1.4.

 This process works with local VMs, physical servers and/or cloud servers.
 It is simple enough that you can easily integrate its use into your own automation (Terraform, Chef, Puppet, etc).

-kubeadm is not a complete provisioning tool; it is designed as a part of a larger provisioning system - or just for easy manual provisioning.  kubeadm is a great choice where you have your own infrastructure (e.g. bare metal), or where you have an existing orchestration system (e.g. Puppet) that you have to integrate with.
+kubeadm assumes you have a set of machines (virtual or real) that are up and running.
+It is designed to be part of a larger provisioning system - or just for easy manual provisioning.  kubeadm is a great choice where you have your own infrastructure (e.g. bare metal), or where you have an existing orchestration system (e.g. Puppet) that you have to integrate with.

 If you are not constrained, other tools build on kubeadm to give you complete clusters: